Dextropropoxyphene: Analgesia

 Dextropropoxyphene is generally considered a weak analgesic, with several studies finding its efficacy is no better than acetaminophen.

-Like codeine, is a weak opioid, however it has one-third to one-half its analgesic activity.
+Like codeine, it is a weak opioid.
+However, dextropropoxyphene has one-third to one-half of the analgesic activity of codeine.

 Restless legs syndrome

 Dextropropoxyphene has been found to be helpful in relieving the symptoms of restless legs syndrome.

 Contraindications

 Dextropropoxyphene is contraindicated in patients allergic to paracetamol (acetaminophen) or dextropropoxyphene, and in alcoholics.
 It is not intended for use in patients who are prone to suicide, anxiety, panic, or addiction.

 Side effects

 Severe toxicity can occur with small increments above the therapeutic dose including cardiotoxicity, and fatal overdoses.
 This is especially true when the drug is combined with alcohol.